Weintraub-B/Portfolio/README.md

 # Portfolio Projects

 Welcome to my portfolio repository.
 This collection showcases a range of applied projects in data science, real-time audio processing, large language models (LLMs), and AI tooling.
-Each project demonstrates hands-on experience with technologies like Python, PyTorch, Whisper, RAG pipelines, and cloud-friendly backends.
+Each project demonstrates hands-on experience with technologies like Python, Playwright, Selenium, Whisper, RAG pipelines, and cloud-ready backends.

 ## Projects